duanegoodner/lstm_adversarial_attack/README.md

 The results of adversarial attacks on trained LSTM models provide a gauge of model stability.
 Additionally, these results offer an opportunity to compare adversarial vulnerabilities in LSTMs with the well-documented adversarial behaviors observed in Convolutional Neural Networks (CNNs) used for computer vision.
 Unlike the adversarial examples found in CNNs — where perturbations imperceptible to the human eye can drastically alter model predictions — the adversarial examples discovered for our LSTM models exhibit a higher degree of plausibility, aligning more closely with human intuition.

 ## Acknowledgement of Prior Studies

-This project builds upon LSTM-based predictive modeling and adversarial attack research on the same dataset, as published in [[2](#ref_03)] and [[4](#ref_04)].
-The authors of these studies provided an invaluable foundation, and their work served as a key starting point for this investigation.

-While the initial goal of this project was to **reproduce and validate** portions of prior research, it has since evolved into **significant extensions** and **new contributions**.
-The following section highlights areas where the current project advances beyond previous studies.
+This project builds on previous studies [[3](#ref_03), [4](#ref_04)] that were the first to apply LSTM-based predictive modeling and adversarial attacks to ICU patient data from the MIMIC-III database.
+While the initial was to reproduce and validate portions of the earlier studies, the project has since evolved into significant extensions and new contributions.
+However, none of this progress would have been possible without the invaluable foundation provided by the original research.

 ## Highlights